MicrosoftDocs/SupportArticles-docs/support/azure/devops/issues-service-connection-task.md

 #### Unable to see the Azure subscriptions while creating a service connection, even after having the necessary permissions

 If you're using some part of Azure DevOps that interacts with Azure and it appears not to be working, we recommend logging out and logging back in from an incognito or inPrivate browser.
-This will generate a new, valid token Azure DevOps can use to authenticate the request to Azure, which will query the subscriptions and generate the service connection.
+This generates a new, valid token Azure DevOps can use to authenticate the request to Azure, which will query the subscriptions and generate the service connection.

 You can also explore [Service connection APIs](/rest/api/azure/devops/serviceendpoint/endpoints) to get, create, and update them.